Gluten Withdrawal Symptoms: List of Possibilities

 - Anger: If you turn into a raging maniac when discontinuing gluten, you are not alone.
 Many people have reported anger outbursts and feeling especially irritable when they cannot have their gluten.
 It could be related to the lack of opioid stimulation (which can calm us down) from gluten.

 - Anxiety: Some people end up feeling increasingly anxious when they withdraw from gluten.
 This anxiety may be due to a number of biochemical changes that occur in the physiology as a result of gluten discontinuation.
-The body is expecting to receive the energy and opioid effects from gluten products, but it doesn’t and you feel nervous instead of calm.
+The body is expecting to receive the energy and opioid effects from gluten products, but it doesn’t, and you feel nervous instead of calm.

 - Brain fog: During the initial stages of withdrawal, you may feel as if your concentration is at an all-time low.
 While eventually your mental clarity and focus will likely return and be sharper than they were with gluten in your diet, the fogginess can sometimes be difficult to deal with.
-Do not be surprised if your ability to think clearly is hampered in early stages of withdrawal.
+Do not be surprised if your ability to think clearly is hampered in the early stages of withdrawal.

 - Constipation: Some people become constipated when they stop eating gluten.
-This may be due to their new dietary choices as well as lack of fiber in the diet.
+This may be due to their new dietary choices as well as a lack of fibre in the diet.
 It could also be a result of transitory physiological adjustments taking place in the body.
 Realize that this will be temporary assuming you are eating a healthy gluten-free diet.

 - Cravings: One of the most prominent symptoms that you’ll experience when withdrawing from gluten is that of cravings.
-These cravings are generally severe in the early stages, and tend to lessen the longer you’ve been gluten-free.
-Like going through any drug withdrawal, cravings tend to be the worst in the first few weeks or months of withdrawal, but will eventually subside completely.
+These cravings are generally severe in the early stages and tend to lessen the longer you’ve been gluten-free.
+Like going through any drug withdrawal, cravings tend to be the worst in the first few weeks or months of withdrawal but will eventually subside completely.
 Keep in mind that if you aren’t eating sufficient alternative gluten-free foods, cravings may intensify as a result of hunger or lack of nourishment.

 - Diarrhea: Some people notice that they cannot hold down food as well when they quit gluten.
-They experience diarrhea in the early stages of discontinuation, but eventually digestion stabilizes.
+They experience diarrhea in the early stages of discontinuation, but eventually, digestion stabilizes.
 This is a less common reaction than constipation, but still one that certain people report.

 - Dizziness: You may feel slightly dizzy when you discontinue from gluten.
 This may be due to the neurological mechanisms by which gluten affected your brain.
-Generally the dizziness won’t be too severe, but it may be uncomfortable.
+Generally, the dizziness won’t be too severe, but it may be uncomfortable.
 Keep in mind that it’s temporary and shouldn’t be long-lasting.

-- Fatigue: Another very common symptom to experience is that of severe fatigue during the early stages of gluten discontinuation.
+- Fatigue: Another very common symptom to experience is severe fatigue during the early stages of gluten discontinuation.
 This fatigue may be debilitating for some people to the point that they just want to sleep all day.
-As long as you’re eating other high quality foods, your body will eventually adapt to gluten-free foods for its source of “fuel” and fatigue will subside.
+As long as you’re eating other high-quality foods, your body will eventually adapt to gluten-free foods for its source of “fuel” and fatigue will subside.
 In fact, many people who’ve been gluten-free for an extended period report having more energy than when they ate gluten.

 - Flu-like symptoms: Those that react severely during gluten withdrawal may develop symptoms similar to having influenza.
 They may experience dizziness, a headache, joint pains, nausea, and in some cases vomiting.
-(Obviously make sure you aren’t actually sick with a virus or the flu).
+(Obviously, make sure you aren’t actually sick with a virus or the flu).
 If these symptoms emerged when you quit gluten, it could be a direct result.

 - Hot flashes: Elimination of gluten from the diet may result in experiencing hot flashes (or cold flashes) throughout the day.
 This is due to the fact that the physiology comes to expect gluten in the diet, and when it doesn’t get it, your body reacts by changing its temperature.